esheldon/fitsio/README.md

     # you can add individual keys to an existing HDU
     >>> fits[1].write_key(name, value, comment="my comment")

-    # Write multiple header keys.
-Here records is a dict of keyword-value
+    # Write multiple header keys to an existing HDU.
+Here records is a dict of
-    # pairs, a FITSHDR, or list of dicts with 'name','value', and optionally
+    # keyword-value pairs, a FITSHDR, or list of dicts with 'name','value', and
-    # 'comment' fields
+    # optionally 'comment' fields
     >>> fits[1].write_keys(records)

     >>> fits.close()